7 days of stitches: the french knot

 2 // Stick the needle into the fabric right behind the position where your thread comes out.
 Pull the thread a little bit tighter if your knot is wonky.
 With your thumb hold the thread in place, with index and middle finger secure the place where the needle comes through the fabric.

 3 // Now gently pull the needle through the fabric.
-Your two fingers under the fabric are there to prevent the knot from slipping through the whole in the fabric.
+Your two fingers under the fabric are there to prevent the knot from slipping through the hole in the fabric.
 So work slowly, unless you want a wrapped piece of yarn on the back of your embroidery and a little dot on the front.

-French knots need a little bit of practice to make them evenly everytime.
+French knots need a little bit of practice to make them evenly every time.
 There are also a lot of variations and different knots around.
 Some wrap the thread like an 8 or use more/fewer wraps.

-Here are some great pieces of art using the french knot
+Here are some great pieces of art using the french knot: